 Any complainant, respondent, or other person aggrieved by an order of the Fair Housing Board which is an order after a hearing, a cease and desist order, an order awarding damages, an order dismissing a complaint, an order awarding costs in the case of frivolous conduct or by an order of the Fair Housing Board may obtain an order of the court for its enforcement, in a proceeding as provided in this section.
 Such proceeding shall be brought in the New York State Supreme Court, Westchester County, or in such other county wherein any person required in the order to cease and desist from any unlawful discriminatory real estate practice or to take other affirmative action resides or transacts business.
 Such proceeding shall be initiated by the filing of a notice of petition and petition in such court.
 Thereafter, at a time and in a manner to be specified by the court, the Fair Housing Board shall file with the court a written transcript of the record of all prior proceedings.
-Upon the filing of a notice of petition and petition, the court shall have jurisdiction of the proceeding and of the questions determined therein.
+Upon the filing of a notice of petition and petition and petition and petition and petition in such court a written transcript of the record of all prior proceeding and of the questions determined therein.